 We will overnight at our hotel, DoubleTree by Hilton Agra.
 (B, L, D)

 March 10th – Tuesday – Day 6: Taj Mahal at Sunrise/Festival of Holi

-The beauty of the Taj Mahal stems from several factors: the charming site of the vital river bend on which it stands, the reflection of the building in the water sets off its unique charm, viewed from the garden in front, the white marble façade of the mausoleum stands out against the natural background of the skyline, it changes its color, moods and texture quite often and hence the new background, thus it has been described as "the lustrous pearl".
-Here, within the Taj Mahal, we will experience a vortex which connects us to the Divine Mother - a very special place within the Taj Mahal.
+Described as the lustrous pearl, the Taj Mahal’s beauty stems from several factors: the charming site of the vital river bend on which it stands, the reflection of the building in the water mirroring its magnificence, and the white marble façade of the mausoleum in contrast with the natural background of the skyline when viewed from the garden in front, its color, moods and texture changing quite often.

 We will overnight at our hotel Double Tree by Hilton Agra.
 (B, L, D)

 March 11th – Wednesday – Day 7: Chand Baori/Harshad Mata Temple/Jaipur